prithvi-18/Agentic-AI-Developer-Certification-Program/DocuMind-RAG-Assistant/CONTRIBUTING.md

-# Contributing to RAG Assistant - Module 1 Project
+# Contributing to DocuMind-RAG-Assistant - Module 1 Project

 Thank you for your interest in contributing to this project!
 This document provides guidelines for contributing.